hasiburrahman875/CS6304_Spark_Demo/README.md

 export PATH=$PATH:$SPARK_HOME/bin:$SPARK_HOME/sbin
 EOF
 ```
-2. Go to top right corner and select power button -> power off
+2. Go to the top right corner and select the power button -> Log Out [Don't power off]
-3. Log in to remote desktop again.
-Now your spark path is set and you can type "spark-shell" in terminal to access spark.\\
+3. Log in to the remote desktop again.
+Now your spark path is set and you can type "spark-shell" in the terminal to access spark.\\
 You can access spark by typing absolute path "/opt/spark/bin/spark-shell" also.